-- a) Have a substantial adverse effect, either directly or through habitat modifications, on any species identified as a candidate, sensitive, or special-status species in local or regional plans, policies, or regulations, or by the California Department of Fish and Wildlife or the U.S. Fish and Wildlife Service? - Less than significant with mitigation incorporated.
-No special-status species or their habitats are located on the project site.
-No vernal pools are located on the project site; thus, there is no potential habitat for Vernal Pool Fairy Shrimp or California Fairy Shrimp.
-The site is comprised of annual grasses and weedy/ruderal species.
-Further, the project site does contain several immature trees and shrubs that provide suitable nesting habitat for avian species protected under the MBTA.
-To avoid potential impacts to avian species protected under the MBTA and California Fish and Game Code (CFGC), Mitigation Measure BIO-1 is recommended prior to development on Parcel 2.
-Adherence to recommended mitigation measures would reduce potential impacts to a less than significant level. - b) Have a substantial adverse effect on any riparian habitat or other sensitive natural community identified in local or regional plans, policies, or regulations or by the California Department of Fish and Wildlife or the U.S. Fish and Wildlife Service?
+a) Have a substantial adverse effect, either directly or through habitat modifications, on any species identified as a candidate, sensitive, or special-status species in local or regional plans, policies, or regulations, or by the California Department of Fish and Wildlife or the U.S. Fish and Wildlife Service?

+Less than significant with mitigation incorporated.
+No known special-status species habitats are located on the project site.
+No vernal pools are known to occur on the project site; thus, there is no potential habitat for Vernal Pool Fairy Shrimp or California Fairy Shrimp.
+The site is comprised of annual grasses, weedy/ruderal species and oak trees which provide suitable nesting habitat for avian species protected under the MBTA.
+To avoid potential impacts to avian species protected under the MBTA and California Fish and Game Code (CFGC), Mitigation Measure BIO-1 is recommended prior to development on Parcels 1 and 2.
+Adherence to recommended mitigation measures would reduce potential impacts to less than significant.

+b) Have a substantial adverse effect on any riparian habitat or other sensitive natural community identified in local or regional plans, policies, or regulations or by the California Department of Fish and Wildlife or the U.S. Fish and Wildlife Service?